BioMedicalImaging-Core-NYUAD/xnat-docs/docs/source/processing_pipelines/ari-validator.rst

      })
      .catch(error => {
        console.error('Error loading validation summary:', error);
        document.getElementById('validation-summary').innerHTML = 'The ARI validation pipeline has been run on subjects.
 The following dashboard shows the current status.
-This dashboard is updated daily at 9:00 AM Abu Dhabi time.';
+This dashboard is updated every 30 minutes.';
      });
    </script>